USFOneHealthCodeathon2022/Rareform/README.md

 Changes to the ICD-11 from ICD-10 include
 1. the foundation component- a knowledge base that can e regularly updated
-2. multi-hierarchical/parent system
+2. multi-hierarchical/parent system and linearization- multiple ways to classify one disease
-3. linearization

 Rare diseases often go by several different names, which makes finding them in classification systems difficult